transpocamp/transportationcamp.org/events/dc-2016/index.markdown

 Learn about last year's event by browsing the hackpads linked to from the [schedule](http://transportationcamp.org/events/dc-2015/schedule.html) or via [tcamp2015dc.hackpad.com](https://tcamp2015dc.hackpad.com/).
 Pages for previous years: [2012](http://transportationcamp.org/events/dc/), [2013](http://transportationcamp.org/events/dc-2013/), [2014](http://transportationcamp.org/events/dc-2014/), and [2015](http://transportationcamp.org/events/dc-2015/).

-The [Cameron Rian Hays Outside the Box Competition](http://outsidethebox.gmu.edu/) will be held the same day, immediately after Transportation Camp.
+The [Cameron Rian Hays Outside the Box Competition](http://outsidethebox.gmu.edu/) will be held the same day, immediately after TransportationCamp.
 We invite everyone to enter the competition - First prize is $10,000.
 There is no cost to register to attend the competition; the [registration](https://www.eventbrite.com/e/2016-hays-outside-the-box-conference-tickets-19211319574) is separate, so be sure to sign up for both events.